Objective Priors in the Empirical Bayes Framework: Inconsistency of Empirical Bayes Methods

 \section{Inconsistency of Empirical Bayes Methods}

-Roughly speaking, empirical Bayes methods perform statistical inference in two steps -- first, they estimate the prior using all measurements $\meas_m$ and second, they apply Bayes' rule with that prior for each $\meas_m$ separately\footnote{For theoretical purposes one should rather think of applying Bayes' rule to some future measurement $\meas_\ast$ to infer its parametrization $\param_\ast$ in order to avoid reusing the data.
-In practice and for a large number $M$ of measurements this distinction is of little relevance, since the influence of one data point $x_m$ on the prior estimation is usually negligible.}.
-We concentrate on the first step, which is often performed by maximizing the marginal likelihood $L(\parden)$, for which the EM algorithm introduced by \cite{dempster1977maximum} is the standard tool.
+Roughly speaking, empirical Bayes methods perform statistical inference in two steps -- first, they estimate the prior from the entire data $\data = (\meas_1,\dots,\meas_M)$, and second, they apply Bayes' rule with that prior for each $\meas_m$ separately\footnote{For theoretical purposes one should rather think of applying Bayes' rule to some future measurement $\meas_\ast$ to infer its parametrization $\param_\ast$ in order to avoid reusing the data.
+In practice and for a large number $M$ of measurements this distinction is of little relevance, since the influence of one data point $x_m$ on the prior estimation can usually be neglected.}.
+We concentrate on the first step, which is often performed by maximizing the marginal likelihood $L(\parden)$, for which the EM algorithm introduced by \citet{dempster1977maximum} is the standard tool.
 This procedure can be viewed as an interplay of frequentist and Bayesian statistics: The prior is chosen by maximum likelihood estimation (MLE), the actual individual parametrizations are then inferred using Bayes' rule.
+However, in the nonparametric case (meaning, that no finite-dimensional parametric form of the prior is assumed), it can be proven that the marginal likelihood $L(\parden)$ is maximized by a discrete distribution $\parden_\MLE$